≡ Menu

 In addition, the RDMS provides registration exams for cardiac sonographers, vascular technologists, muskuloskeletal sonogaphers, and midwives.

 The ARDMS is not the only organization that offers certification.
 Diagnostic medical sonographers can also apply for certification through the American Registry for Radiologic Technologists (ARRT).
+The prerequisites require to sit for an exam by the ARRT differ slightly from the ARDMS, possibly giving expanded eligibility.
 Completing an ultrasound program from an accredited school (recognized by the CHEA or USDE) within the last five years makes you eligible to sit for the ARRT certification exam.

 Determining which certification is best for you can depend on factors such as your school’s accreditation status, your specialty within the field, and your career goals.